mike14747/next-with-auth/README.md

 I had an issue with my middleware not working when I deployed this app to vercel.
 It would get into an infinite loop and error out when I tried to access a middleware protected page.

-My solution was to remove the **NEXTAUTH_URL** environment variable.
-Then it worked just fine.
-Vercel must populate this itself.
+I removed the **NEXTAUTH_URL** environment variable and I at first thought that fixed the problem (vercel must populate this itself)... but it didn't.

 ---